superstreamlabs/memphis/README.md

 **It takes time and resources that you probably don't have.**<br>

 Message broker acts as the middleman and supports streaming architecture,<br>
-but then you encounter Apache Kafka and its documentation and run back to the monolith and batch jobs.<br>
+but then you encounter Apache Kafka and its documentation and run back to the monolith and batch jobs..<br>
 **Give memphis{dev} a spin before.**

 ## 👉 Use-cases